IBM/nz-lab/docs/nz-05-Loading-and-Unloading-Data.md

 	-- INSERT --
 	```

-9)  To save the changes, press "Esc" to switch back into command mode.
+11. To save the changes, press `Esc` to switch back into command mode.
      You should see that the `---INSERT---` string at the bottom of the
      screen vanishes.
 Enter :wq! and press enter to write the file, and
      quit the editor.

-10) After the nation.bad file has modified to correct the record, issue
+12. After the nation.bad file has modified to correct the record, issue
-    a nzload to load the modified nation.bad file:
+     a `nzload` to load the modified nation.bad file:

-!!! abstract "Input [Terminal 2]"
+=== "Input [Terminal 2]"
 	```
 	nzload -db labdb -u labadmin -pw password -t nation -df nation.bad -delimiter '|'
  	```

-!!! success "Output"
+=== "Output"
 	```
 	Load session of table 'NATION' completed successfully
 	```

-11) Verify the new row has been loaded into the table:
+13. Verify the new row has been loaded into the table:

-!!! abstract "Input [Terminal 1]"
+=== "Input [Terminal 1]"
 	```
 	select * from nation order by n_nationkey;
  	```

-!!! success "Output"
+=== "Output"
 	```
 	N_NATIONKEY |          N_NAME           | N_REGIONKEY |            N_COMMENT
 	-------------+---------------------------+-------------+----------------------------------